 “If training to high-paying tech professions can be shorter and more focused, then it can be cheaper than a 3- or 4-year degree tuition.”
 Eran explains.
 “Graduates get jobs based on their concrete knowledge and skills that match the position’s requirements, as employers define them, not based on academic syllabi that are outdated by the time a student graduates.”

-“In addition, it’s better to hold a vocational assessment and tell a prospective student, ‘listen, you’re not going to enjoy programming – it doesn’t correspond with your passions and skills,’ rather than admit the student, get her tuition, and let her find out the hard way that she’s made a mistake.
+“In addition, it’s better to hold a vocational assessment and tell a prospective student, ‘Listen, you’re not going to enjoy programming – it doesn’t correspond with your passions and skills,’ rather than admit students, get their tuition, and let them find out the hard way that they’ve made a mistake.
 Such assessments conducted in advance save time, money, and disappointment.
 At Wawiwa, we place crucial importance on the completion rate of the students in our tech training centers and their successful placement in tech jobs, and we reverse engineer and adapt every aspect of our programs to achieve these goals.”